Improving the quality of our urban communities is one of the greatest challenges we all face in the 21st century.

 - To encourage the provision of infrastructure that improves urban environments for the benefit of residents, workers and visitors

 - To develop and promote policies that encourage economic growth and increased employment in the urban development sector

-- To encourage other policies and initiatives that enhances quality of life in urban communities.
+- To encourage other policies and initiatives that enhances quality of life in urban communities and

 In 1999, the founding members of the Urban Taskforce saw that property developers and equity financiers had a unique perspective – contrasting with the views of dedicated asset managers and many property consultants.

 Since then the Taskforce has been working hard at promoting policies that boost property development.
 Our efforts have helped both the property development industry as well as the wider community who enjoy the benefits of new property assets.
 We have been bipartisan in our efforts, and the past former premiers from both sides of politics have served as our patrons.

 Service providers to the industry may become associate members and enjoy ‘preferred’ status.
 Our associate members include key builders, architects, urban planners, economists and lawyers involved in the planning and development industry.